Ileana Cosânzeana: Ileana as the moon

-Ileana Cosanzeana is "the girl with golden hair and azure eyes" and, argues professor Adela Ileana, represents the "female counterpart" to "the solar male archetype": prince Făt-Frumos.
-On the other hand, scholar Simona Galatchi argues for a lunar aspect of Ileana Cosanzeana, also due to her possible etymology that connects her to Roman goddess Diana.
+Ileana Cosanzeana is "the girl with golden hair and azure eyes" and, argues professor Adela Ileana, represents the "female counterpart" to "the solar male archetype": Prince Făt-Frumos.
+On the other hand, several scholars argue for a lunar aspect of Ileana Cosanzeana, also due to her possible etymology that connects her to the Roman goddess Diana.

 The moon is also said to have been worshipped as Ileana Sanziana.
 Romanian folklorist Marcu Beza stated that the moon appears as the Sister of the Sun in "a popular" Romanian Christmas carol (colinda), and also in a ballad of Transylvania.

 In a legend collected by Tereza Stratilesco, the sun wants to marry, but cannot find a suitable wife.
 He sights a group of nine maidens, including Ileana Simziana, "the sister of the sun".
 She tries to dissuade him to marry his own sister by setting difficult tasks for him.
 Meanwhile, Ileana blesses herself with the sign of the cross and dives into the sea, becoming a barbel.
 The sun orders fishermen to get her, but they only find the fish.
 Saints take pity on her, take her off the sea and to see Adam and Eve, who "polish her" and name her "Luna".
 God sets her as the counterpart of the sun.

 Beza also reported a version of the story collected by fellow folklorist G. Dem.
 Teodorescu, where the moon tries to stall the wedding by asking the Sun to create an iron bridge over the Black Sea and a ladder to the sky.